Top Ten Christmas Movies

 In the meantime, however, I thought I would share my list of personal favorites, just in time for the holidays.

 Without further ado, my top ten favorite Christmas movies, probably in no particular order.
-Enjoy.
+Enjoy snuggling up with a bowl of popcorn, a warm blanket and a cup of hot chocolate.

 1. It's A Wonderful Life: Directed by Frank Capra, and starring James Stewart and Donna Reed, this classic tells the story of what would have happened had one man never been born.
 This is a great reminder that we are all important to someone.